#SouthernCharm Star Thomas Ravenel's New Relationship Shows Flaws

 Even before the season of Southern Charm started last month, Thomas Ravenel had presented Ashley as a perfect partner, the “anti-Kathryn,” and thought that Southern Charm fans would embrace her.
 But instead, through Bravo editing, Ashley did not make a good first impression, screaming at Kathryn in a glimpse at the last episode of the season, calling her an “egg donor” and suggesting that after two months, she was more of a mother to Kathryn’s children than she was, says People.

 In that scene, Thomas puts his arms around Ashley in support, turning on the mother of his children.
-This season even those who were not #teamkathryn in the past seem to be supporting the 26-year-old single mom and turning on Ravenel, 55.
+This season, even those who were not #teamkathryn in the past seem to be supporting the 26-year-old single mom and turning on Ravenel, 55.
 Thomas Ravenel and Ashley Jacobs have been fighting back against bad press, including the accusation that Ravenel paid a woman $200k to make a sexual assault lawsuit go away.

 A model and realtor, Ashley Perkins says that Ravenel sexually assaulted her mother on a first date and that her mother hired famed feminist lawyer Gloria Allred to handle her case.
-Perkins’ mother published a statement before the agreement was signed saying that Ravenel needs to understand that no means no.
+Perkins’ mother published a statement before the agreement was signed, saying that Ravenel needs to understand that no means no.

 “Thomas cannot assume he has the right and privilege to touch a woman any way he wants just because he feels like it.
 If a woman says no, he is like a little toddler and needs to learn to respect that word.”

-But it seems that the coverage of Thomas Ravenel’s #metoo crisis along with other negative posts has led to both Ravenel and Ashley Jacobs making their social media pages private to avoid being tagged in negative posts.
+But it seems that the coverage of Thomas Ravenel’s #MeToo crisis along with other negative posts has led to both Ravenel and Ashley Jacobs making their social media pages private to avoid being tagged in negative posts.
 One Southern Charm fan tweeted that Ashley’s dramatic weight loss must be due to stress.

 “Yall, maybe we need to lay off Ashley.
 The girl is clearly going through some stuff, shes dropped some dramatic amount of weight since filming.”